 Beyond work in the University Museum of Bergen, I also had the possibility to see gorgeous architecture and wonderful mossy forests in Bergen.
 From 5th to 7th and 13th to 14th April I visited old part of Bergen and museums, I ascended mount Fløyen and I saw stave church in Fantoft and beautiful deep Puddefjorden.

 On 14th April, I decided to ascend mount Fløyen which is one of the Seven Mountains (De syv fjell) surrounding Bergen.
-In the morning, in the nice company of Albane, I stared my hike from the north-western side of Fløyen.
+In the morning, in the nice company of Albane, I started my hike from the north-western side of Fløyen.

 Later, we walked through the forest to the north-west.
 Then, I saw extremely beautiful old trees covered with mosses and lichen.
 They looked incredible and marvellous in sunlight.
 This mossy forest full of old conifers is my favourite type of forest.
 In my opinion, it is gorgeous and mysterious but also terrifying (especially in mist).
-Above that conifer forests remind me of my childhood when, especially during summertime, I spent time walking among high pines and collecting various fungi.
+Moreover, conifer forests remind me of my childhood when, especially during summertime, I spent time walking among high pines and collecting various fungi.

 We finished our hike by a nice glacial lake.
 I observed there several species of birds including common gull (Larus canus).
 All observations, which I did during my research stay in Bergen, were uploaded to eBird database.